 Parallel passages in 2 Samuel and 1 Chronicles, relying on the same source documents and even using the same wording, also demonstrate that later scribes altered the original text, replacing Yahweh with eloahim.

 Unfortunately, many have failed to realize the extent of the tampering of our present Hebrew Masoretic Text, especially regarding the sacred name Yahweh.

-This tampering also extended to the name Yahu which is the praenomen of the preexistent Yahushua the messiah.
-Before Yahushua became a human, his full name, as given by Scriptures is Yahu Yahweh.
+This tampering also extended to the name Yahu, the praenomen of the preexistent Yahushua the messiah.
+Before Yahushua became a human, his full name, as given by Scriptures was Yahu Yahweh.

 The earthly name Yahu-shua means Yahu saves.
 The following passage begins to make more sense with this understanding:

 She will bear a son, and you shall call his name Yahu-shua, for he will save his people from their sins.
 (Matt.
 1:21)

 It is Yahu, the angel who came in his father’s name Yahweh, that appeared to the patriarchs of the Old Testament, who will save his people from their sins.